tapps-io/tapps-io.cms/README.md

-# cms
+# Strapi application

-Content management system in charge of delivering headless data to the frontend client
+A quick description of your strapi application